Ferchke7/Recipes/README.md

 If no recipes are found or the provided query parameters are not valid, the API will respond with an empty JSON array.
 If more than one parameter is passed or no parameters are passed, the API will respond with a status code of 400 (Bad Request).
 Contributing

-Contributions to this project are welcome.
-If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.